Panel 1

 Giorgio Cattani, Mariacarmela Cusano, Alessandro Di Menno di Bucchianico, Raffaela Gaddi, Alessandra Gaeta, Giuseppe Gandolfo, Gianluca Leone

-Airborne particulate matter refers to the mixture of solid and liquid particles suspended in ambient air.
-The term PM2.5 identifies particles with an aerodynamic diameter (d.a.) less than or equal to 2.5 µm.
+Airborne particulate matter refers to all solid and liquid atmospheric particles suspended in ambient air.
+The term PM 2,5 identifies particles with an aerodynamic diameter (d. a.) less than or equal to 2.5 µm.

-The direct emission of fine particulate matter is associated with all combustion processes, particularly those involving solid fuels (coal, wood) or petroleum distillates with a medium-to-high carbon chain length (diesel, fuel oil).
-Fine particles are thus emitted from internal combustion engine exhaust, energy production plants, industrial combustion processes, domestic heating systems, and wildfires.
+The direct emission of fine particulate matter is associated with all combustion processes, in particular those that involve the use of solid fuels (coal, wood) or petroleum distillates with a medium-high number of carbon atoms (diesel, fuel oil).
+Fine particles are therefore emitted by the exhaust gases of internal combustion vehicles, energy production plants and combustion processes in industry, home heating systems and fires.

-The mass concentration of PM2.5 is dominated by accumulation-mode particles—those with diameters ranging from approximately 0.1 µm to 1 µm—which exhibit long atmospheric residence times.
-Secondary particulate matter, formed in the atmosphere from precursor gases or through aggregation of smaller particles and gas condensation on preexisting particles, can account for a substantial portion of the observed PM2.5 mass concentration.
+The mass concentration of PM 2,5 it is dominated by accumulation mode particles, i. e.
+Those particles in the size range from approximately 0.1 µm to approximately 1 µm characterized by long residence times in the atmosphere.
+Secondary particulate matter, formed in the atmosphere starting from precursor gases or due to aggregation phenomena of smaller particles, or by condensation of gas on particles that act as clots, can represent a significant portion of the observed mass concentration.

-The indicator was developed using PM2.5 concentration data measured in 2023 at monitoring stations across the national territory, collected and archived by ISPRA in the InfoAria database in accordance with Commission Implementing Decision 2011/850/EU.
-Parameters were calculated to enable comparison with the regulatory limit values for human health protection established by the reference legislation (Legislative Decree 155/2010, as amended) and with the WHO guideline values (WHO-AQG, 2021).
-The following metrics were calculated: mean, 5th, 25th, 50th, 75th, 90.4th, 95th, and 99th percentiles, as well as the maximum of daily average values.
+The indicator was developed based on PM concentration data 2,5 in the atmosphere, measured in monitoring stations distributed throughout the national territory, collected and archived in ISPRA in the InfoAria database in accordance with the provisions of Decision 2011/850/EU.
+The parameters were calculated for a comparison with the limit values for the protection of human health established by the reference legislation (Legislative Decree 155/2010 and subsequent amendments) and with the reference values established by the WHO for the protection of human health (WHO-AQG, 2021), average, 5°, 25°, 50°, 75°, 90.4°, 95° and 99th percentile and maximum of the daily average values.

-To provide information on the state of air quality through statistical parameters calculated from ambient concentration data, verifying compliance with the regulatory limit values and comparing the results with the reference levels established by the World Health Organization (WHO).
+Provide information on the state of air quality through statistical parameters calculated from concentration data in ambient air.
+Carry out verification of compliance with the limit values established by law and comparison with the reference values established by the WHO.

-Legislative Decree 155/2010, which transposes the directive at the national level, also aims to enable regions and autonomous provinces to assess and manage ambient air quality.
+Legislative Decree 155/2010, which implements the aforementioned directive at a national level, also has the objective of allowing autonomous regions and provinces to evaluate and manage ambient air quality.

-The limit values set out in Legislative Decree 155/2010 represent ambient air quality objectives to be pursued in order to avoid, prevent, and reduce harmful effects on human health and the environment as a whole.
+The limit values of Legislative Decree 155/2010 represent the ambient air quality objectives to be pursued to avoid, prevent and reduce harmful effects on human health and the environment as a whole.
+For PM particulate matter 2,5 are the following:

-- For short-term human exposure: 15 µg/m³, not to be exceeded more than three days per year.
+• for short-term human exposure it is 15 µg/m 3 not to exceed more than three days per year.

 Panel 2